 When referring to a generic department, use "internal audit activity."
+Do not use internal audit department or internal audit function.
 Also, when referring to a survey instrument, use internal audit activity.

 Basic Formatting

 Heads and Subheads

 Heads and subheads are useful for organizing and classifying information by subject.
 Indicate corresponding levels of importance when applicable.
 When creating heads and subheads, choose words that are an accurate description of the section to follow.
 One to five words should be sufficient.
 Include an introductory paragraph under each subhead; don't start sections with bold lead-ins (or subheads).